deivanayakis/DeepLearningUsingTF/README.md

 This data may be in the form of integer , if we apply this integer values of image data to the model then model consider the small deviation as big so conversion of integer to float is needed.
 It is divided by 255 (image can have 0-255)  , if we do like this all data fall in the range of 0-1 hence it is easier for the model to learn.
 This process is called "Scaling" or "Normalization".

+y_train = tf.keras.utils.to_categorical(y_train, num_classes=10)
+y_test = tf.keras.utils.to_categorical(y_test, num_classes=10)

+It converts the labels into one hot encoded vector which is widely used for multiclass classification, since mnist dataset contains 10 classess from 0 to 9 it is used.The value 1 is placed at the index corresponding to the class label, and all other elements in the vector are set to 0. if y_train[0] is 5, after applying to_categorical, it will be represented as [0, 0, 0, 0, 0, 1, 0, 0, 0, 0]

+# d) Define Model Architecture

+model = Sequential()